Connections: Interesting and Useful Places on the Web

 - A very wide selection

 of electronic components.
 Not a very deep selection.
-Often don't have the
+Often dont have the

 "latest and greatest" but they have most of what a hobbyist would want.